datatrail-jhu/12_package/manuscript/09_release.md

 ![`travis.yml`](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_283)

 What these lines accomplish is that every time you push to GitHub or every time someone submits a pull request to your repo, `devtools::check()` (what is run when you click the "Check" icon) is automatically run.
-You'll learn about faiulres immediately, allowing you to address them more easily.
+You'll learn about failures immediately, allowing you to address them more easily.
 Note that this yaml file *can* be customized.
 We'll stick with the defaults here, but know that you can read about more options at [http://docs.travis-ci.com/user/deployment/].

 Having added this yaml file, we want to push these changes to GitHub.
-Return to the Git tab, select to stage these files, add a commit messsage, and commit these files.
+Return to the Git tab, select to stage these files, add a commit message, and commit these files.
 Then, be sure to push these files to GitHub.
 (You may be asked your passphrase again.)

 {format: png}
 ![`travis.yml`](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_288)